Yes, but what time is it?

 - Stationary Earth: The Earth stands still.
 The Sun orbits it once every 24 hours, in a stange spiral pattern that reaches 23½°N in June and 23½°S in December.
 Quite separately from this, the fixed stars also orbit the Earth, once in about every 23 hours and 56 minutes.

 - Earth spinning every 24 hours: The Earth rotates beneath the Sun and stars.
 It makes one revolution every 24 hours.
 The Sun bounces up and down between 23½°N and 23½°S and also waggles from side to side in a rather odd loop.
 As for the stars, these revolve very slowly from west to east.
-They move about a degree a night, making one revolution per year.
+They move a little less than a degree a night, making one revolution per year.

 - Earth spinning every 23 hours 56 minutes: The Earth rotates beneath the Sun and stars.
 It makes one revolution every 23 hours 56 minutes.
 The stars are stationary.
 The Sun orbits the Earth from east to west, following a slanting path among the stars: this is called the ecliptic.
 It moves about one degree a night, making one complete orbit each year.